jboss-switchyard/quickstarts/demos/policy-security-basic/Readme.md

 4. Create an application user: cd ${AS7}/bin sh ./add-user.sh
-	Add username "kermit", password "thefrog", and role "analysts".
+	Add username "kermit", password "the-frog-1", and role "friend".
-6. Deploy the quickstart
+5. Deploy the quickstart
     cp target/switchyard-quickstart-demo-policy-security-basic.jar ${AS7}/standalone/deployments
-7. Start JBoss AS 7 in standalone mode: sh ./standalone.sh
+6. Start JBoss AS 7 in standalone mode: sh ./standalone.sh
 7. Execute the test
     See "Options" section below.